 This year the PHS library has purchased access to Sora, an eBook and audiobook reading app from Overdrive.
 Click here to learn how to access our new online library.

 Resources for Online Research

-This database has EBSCO and Gale resources.
+This database has EBSCO and other online resources.
 This will require a password when used at home.
-Before you use INSPIRE, click on the Inspire Instructions for information on how to navigate the website.
+Before you use INSPIRE, click on the Navigation Instructions for information on how to navigate the website.